 The COVID-19 vaccines were developed more quickly than any previously approved vaccine in the world – not by compromising safety or accepting a mediocre vaccine as some people have worried about, but by worldwide cooperation from the international scientific community and taking advantage of recent scientific advances.
 You have read so much about the dangers of this deadly virus, and all of our lives have been hugely impacted!
 Here is a chance to beat COVID and get us through this really challenging time!
 Vaccination is our ticket to being able to move ahead and make a better history.

 Because the vaccines are safe!

 COVID-19 vaccines are safe and effective.
 Canada has had strong in-depth vaccine safety measures in place for decades, and they are there to protect Canadians.
 The COVID-19 vaccines have gone through the same testing and approval process as other vaccines approved in Canada.
 COVID-19 is a deadly virus, and getting the disease is way more dangerous than taking any of the safe vaccines that have been approved in Canada.

 How do I get the vaccine?

 Go to the Government of BC website to find out how to register and who you can get vaccinated with.
 You can get vaccinated by yourself, with your parents, or with a trusted adult.
 Click here to find out more information about how to register.

 Knowing what to expect at the clinic can help you feel more prepared to get a vaccine.

-- The BCCDC's Getting a vaccine page let you know what happens at the clinic, when you get the vaccine and what to do after.
+- The BCCDC's Getting a vaccine page lets you know what happens at the clinic when you get the vaccine and what to do after.

 - Remember it's okay to ask questions.
-Your health care provider wants answer your questions and for you to feel comfortable.
+Your healthcare provider wants to answer your questions and for you to feel comfortable.